-Pensions' Team
+Pensions Team

 The Pensions team is responsible for collecting contributions and paying benefits.
 It is part of the Council's Finance and Corporate Services directorate and is integrated within the Payroll and Pensions section.
-During 2008/09 staffing of the service was 4 full time equivalent staff dealing with over 9,500 individual Fund members and 23 employer organisations.
-Details of the membership of the Fund are shown on page 61 in the section on the Fund's Accounts.
+During 2009/10 staffing of the service was 2.7 full time equivalent staff dealing with over 9,800 individual Fund members and 23 employer organisations.
+Details of the membership of the Fund are shown on page 62 in Note 3 the Fund's Accounts.